NightTabGit/Freebies/README.md

+# The Fork

+This was forked to have a permanant repository of this, and so I can always find it again. <br>

 # Information

 Uisual is a collection of free landing page templates designed by Indonesian designer, [El Nino](https://github.com/elnino).
 There's no JS, only plain HTML and CSS.
 I'm creating Uisual as a portfolio to get a job, whether it's freelance, part-time, full-time, or contract.
 If you're interested in hiring me, feel free to [send me an email](mailto:elnino@uisual.com).